The Most Common OS X El Capitan

 OS X El Capitan Problems and Solutions-Printer Issues

-If you try to print from your Mac OS X El Capitan, but the printer doesn't appear in the Printer pop-up menu, or your Mac displays a message that software for your printer isn't available, you can follow the steps to fix it.
+If you try to print from your Mac OS X El Capitan, but the printer doesn't appear in the Printer pop-up menu, or your Mac displays a message that software for your printer isn't available, or El Capitan is unable to verify the printer on your network.
+For these El Capitan printer probelms, you can follow the steps to fix.

 1. Disconnect the printer if your printer is connected to the USB port of your Mac.